 Testosterone is a controlled substance that is shipped via FedEx.
 Your signature will be required and this cannot be sent to a PO box.

-We will handle refills for you, as long as your payments and labs are up-to-date.
+Your clinician will discuss your medication and refill options based on your location, insurance, and specific dosage.
 To avoid any delay in your next delivery, we recommend having labs done at Quest at least two weeks before your refill is due.